 Many of these events still exist in the minds of many as a series of confused facts and clouded circumstances when in reality they are fully understood and documented.
 How much more effective could this type of active measures

 Imagine a world where within seconds your social media news feed could become flooded with a thousand videos of Donald Trump making a thousand different proclamations.
-What if your political leader’s message is always tailored to you personally, what if he or she is capable of saying whatever you want to
+Maybe a few of them is real, but who is to know?
+What if your political leader’s message is always tailored to you personally, and what happens when he or she is capable of saying whatever you want to

 It’s a very real future that may be impossible to defend against.